 - Market Saturation

 A business license is a good idea…. at a certain point.
 When just starting out it really is just a hobby for most people.
 They’re looking to make a little side cash in order to support their hobby.
 There’s nothing wrong with this line of thought.
-Eventually though, if you always think of your business as a hobby… it was always be a hobby.
-If you get to a point that you are investing large sums of money, liability issues, employees, or sales start picking up, its probably a good idea to get a business license.
+Eventually though, if you always think of your business as a hobby… it’s always going to be a hobby.
+If you get to a point where you are investing large sums of money, liability issues, employees, or sales start picking up, it’s probably a good idea to get a business license.

 Taxes are the next thing you may have to consider.
 I’m not a tax expert so I won’t pretend to be.
-The bottom line is if you make profits form your company you should be paying taxes on them.
-The reverse side of that though, if you operate at a loss you may be able to show a loss on your taxes.
-If your even in doubt please don’t take my word for it here.
-Contact a tax professional and for expert advise.
+The bottom line is if you make profits from your company you should be paying taxes on them.
+On the reverse side of that though, if you operate at a loss you may be able to show a loss on your taxes.
+If you’re ever in doubt please don’t take my word for it here.
+Contact a tax professional and for expert advice.

 Market saturation may be an important indicator of sales potential.
 A lot of people are pouring and selling soft plastic lures right now.
 It may be difficult to carve yourself a spot in that sector right now.
 But, if you are able to buy a decent 3D printer and make something that others can’t or are not, then your odds increase dramatically of finding success.